An Islamist political party may hold the key to forming Israel’s next government

 Since 2007, he has been the head of the United Arab List, a party centered on conservative Islamic values.
 In recent elections, his was one of a group of Arab parties that successfully ran as a single entity, winning a record 15 Arab seats in the most recent Knesset, including four members from his party.

-But Abbas had several disagreements with his more liberal Arab partners, particularly when they supported a bill to outlaw so-called gay conversion therapy that was championed by LGBTQ groups.
+But Abbas had several disagreements with his more liberal Arab partners, particularly when they supported a bill championed by LGBTQ groups to outlaw so-called gay conversion therapy.

-Soon after new elections were called in December, Netanyahu begin a semi-public courtship of Abbas.
+Soon after new elections were called in December, Netanyahu begin a semipublic courtship of Abbas.
 The two talked of working together to address problems in Arab communities beset by a violent crime wave and crumbling infrastructure.
-Abbas then announced he was splitting from the Arab Joint List to run independently.
+Abbas then announced that he was splitting from the Arab Joint List to run independently.

-Critics charged Abbas with abetting Netanyahu’s plan to fracture the Arab vote and weaken Arab influence.
+Critics accused Abbas of abetting Netanyahu’s plan to fracture the Arab vote and weaken Arab influence.
 Hecklers drove him from a rally in an Arab town earlier this month.
 Abbas responded in multiple interviews: “We’re not in anyone’s pocket.”

-Bushinsky can imagine a scenario in which Netanyahu makes Abbas “kosher” to his right-wing partners by having him walk back some his past criticisms of Zionism.
+Bushinsky can imagine a scenario in which Netanyahu makes Abbas “kosher” to his right-wing partners by having him walk back some of his past criticism of Zionism.

-But many political observers here say it remains inconceivable that Netanyahu would actually make Abbas part of a governing coalition that is now, with Ben Gvir’s presence, more virulently anti-Arab than ever.
+But many political observers here say it remains inconceivable that Netanyahu would make Abbas part of a governing coalition that is now, with Ben-Gvir’s presence, more virulently anti-Arab than ever.

 Such a coalition would put those who want the entire West Bank annexed for Jewish settlement under the same tent as supporters of an independent Palestinian state.

-More likely, according to multiple analysts, is that Abbas would help Netanyahu by abstaining to vote for any center-left coalition that tries to form a government.
+More likely, according to multiple analysts, is that Abbas would help Netanyahu by not voting for any center-left coalition that tries to form a government.
 That would keep the prime minister from being replaced and almost certainly bring about another election.

-But whatever Abbas does, his relationship with Netanyahu has already widened the opening for Arab politicians in mainstream politics.
+But whatever Abbas does, his relationship with Netanyahu already has widened the opening for Arab politicians in mainstream politics.

 Historically, Arab parties have operated outside the governing coalitions or even the formal opposition.
 Neither Arab nor Jewish parties were comfortable with more in a country where the Israel-Palestinian conflict is ever present.

-“Both sides have been barricaded in their mutual boycotts,” said Scheindlin.
+“Both sides have been barricaded in their mutual boycotts,” Scheindlin said.
 “But the ideal of Jewish-Arab partnership has been a rising theme.”

-Amid speculation in 2020 that Gantz’s party would consider forming a government with Arab partners, Netanyahu implied they were working with Israel’s enemies.
+Amid speculation in 2020 that Gantz’s party would consider forming a government with Arab partners, Netanyahu implied that they were working with Israel’s enemies.

 Now, his critics say it is Netanyahu who has exploded the idea that Arab politicians are out of bounds.